MicrosoftDocs/customer-insights/ci-docs/apis.md

 1. Select **Add permissions**.

-   - To access the API with a user sign in, go to the next step.
-   - To access the API without a user signing in, go to [Server-to-server application permissions](#server-to-server-application-permissions).

 1. Select **Grant admin consent for...** to complete the app registration.

+1. To access the API without a user signing in, go to [Server-to-server application permissions](#server-to-server-application-permissions).

-You can use the Application/Client ID for this app registration with the [Microsoft Authentication Library [MSAL)](/azure/active-directory/develop/msal-overview) to obtain a bearer token to send with your request to the API.
+You can use the Application/Client ID for this app registration with the [Microsoft Authentication Library (MSAL)](/azure/active-directory/develop/msal-overview) to obtain a bearer token to send with your request to the API.

 <!-- :::image type="content" source="media/grant-admin-consent.gif" alt-text="How to grant admin consent."::: -->